 The CMHR is the first museum in the world solely dedicated to the evolution, celebration and future of human rights.
 It is the first national museum in Canada to be built outside the National Capital Region.
 The Museum will use immersive multi-media technology and other innovative approaches to create an inspiring encounter with human rights unlike anything visitors have experienced before.

 About the Armenian Genocide Museum Institute

-The Armenian Genocide Museum & Institute (AGMI) of the National Academy of Sciences is a non-profit organization based in Yerevan, Republic of Armenia.
+The Armenian Genocide Museum & Institute (AGMI) - will open in a new tab of the National Academy of Sciences is a non-profit organization based in Yerevan, Republic of Armenia.
 The mission of the Museum-Institute is the academic and scientific study, analysis of the problems as well as exhibition of the textual and visual documentation related to the first Genocide of the 20th century.

 About the International Institute for Genocide and Human Rights Studies (A Division of the Zoryan Institute)

-The International Institute for Genocide and Human Rights Studies (A Division of the Zoryan Institute), led by President Greg Sarkissian, Chairman Prof. Roger W. Smith, and Executive Director George Shirinian, runs an annual course in comparative genocide studies in partnership with the University of Toronto and is co-publisher of Genocide Studies International in partnership with the University of Toronto Press.
+The International Institute for Genocide and Human Rights Studies - will open in a new tab (A Division of the Zoryan Institute), led by President Greg Sarkissian, Chairman Prof. Roger W. Smith, and Executive Director George Shirinian, runs an annual course in comparative genocide studies in partnership with the University of Toronto and is co-publisher of Genocide Studies International in partnership with the University of Toronto Press.
 It is the first non-profit, international center devoted to the research and documentation of contemporary issues with a focus on Genocide, Diaspora and Homeland.